Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Writers appreciate clear guidelines.
 I cannot stress this enough.

-Guidance enables us to create content that matches your brand and plays an integral role in how your audience perceives the content.
+Guidance enables us to create content that matches your brand and plays a big part in how people perceive your content.
 Define the tone and style that align with your brand's personality and values.
-For example, do you want it to be conversational, professional, or humorous?
-The more thorough you are, the better.

 If you don’t know your brand story, then it’s likely your writers are frustrated and you’re not getting the results you want.